10 Best Tourist Attractions to Visit in China 2026

 Attractions involve the Supreme Harmony Hall, five River Bridges made of granite and gold, a structure high 35 meters where the throne of the emperor is housed, the marvelous emperor's reception hall, the Palace Gallery with its sizable gathering of pieces of artwork as well as many of the Ming and Qing dynasties relics, and more.

-The well-known Tiananmen Square is another sightseeing area with the Temple of Heaven (a religious monument among the most considered in the nation from the 15th century) and two other notable attractions in the environs of the Imperial palace.
+The well-known Temple of Heaven (a religious monument among the most considered in the nation from the 15th century) and another notable attraction in the environ of the Imperial Palace.

 Farmers in the countryside of Xi'an discovered the Terracotta Army when drilling boreholes there in the 1970s.
 This discovery would turn out to be China's greatest significant archaeological discovery.
 The finding featured over 8,000 life-size soldiers, 520 horses, 100 carriages, and many other non-military figures, all of which were created to defend the tomb of the First Emperor.

 Most of the uncovered sculptures have been meticulously restored and serve as a witness to the emphasis placed here on the emperor and life after death, even though others were seriously damaged over time.
 One of China's major touristic attractions, the Mausoleum Site Park of Emperor Qing Shi Huang, will give you the fantastic sensation of being face-to-face with this group of warriors and horses as though watching a parade has been going on for generations.
-There are excursions offered in English.
+You definitely need a professional English-speaking tour guide to make your visit more informative.

-You can see these magnificent creatures up close and gain valuable knowledge from the various exhibitions to educate visitors on the continuous initiatives to ensure these species survival.
+You can see these cute creatures up close and gain valuable knowledge from the various exhibitions to educate visitors on the continuous initiatives to ensure these species survival.

 The Yangtze River flows from the west to the east of China through various provinces and crosses cities like Shanghai and Tibet on its journey.
 With 2,700 kilometers of navigable water, this river has been for over 2000 years the primary channel of transport in China.
 With approximately 700 streams, it has a sizable drainage basin that makes up nearly one-fifth of the nation's total area and a quarter of its farmland.